 Students do not lose their rights when they go to school.
 State and federal law still protects them.
 The Individuals with Disabilities in Education Act guarantees services to students with special needs.
 The Civil Rights Act of 1964 prohibits discrimination on the basis of race, color or national origin.
 Title IX of the Education Amendments Act prohibits discrimination on the basis of sex.
 The Americans with Disabilities Act and section 504 of the Rehabilitation Act outlaw discrimination on the basis of disability.
 The Fourteenth Amendment guarantees due process in expulsion and discipline.
 The Fourth Amendment prohibits unreasonable search and seizure of students and their property.
 And Connecticut’s tort laws provide compensation for injuries from bullying, negligence and harm intentionally done by teachers and other students.

-Public officials are supposed to respect the rights guaranteed by our state and federal constitutions.
-Yet teachers, the police and other state officials violate these laws every day.
-From discrimination to misconduct to harassment, constitutional wrongs take place all over Connecticut.
-When that happens, Mr. Smith protects his clients from further injury, forces public recognition and change and in many cases wins compensation for emotional or physical injury.
+Public officials are supposed to respect the civil rights guaranteed by our state and federal constitutions.
+Teachers and administrators can violate these laws just as easily as any other official can.
+When that happens, Mr. Smith protects his clients from further injury, forces public recognition and change and, in many cases, wins compensation for emotional or physical injury.

 Mr. Smith pursues each client’s case wherever needed.
 Public agencies convene administrative review boards.
 The Commission on Human Rights and Opportunities holds hearings and issues orders.
 Most often, of course, Mr. Smith turns for justice for his clients to Connecticut’s state and federal courts.